 6. Most importantly.
 Have yourself a designated driver or some plan to avoid having to drive after the festival.
-Pay a neighbors kid, go as a group with one person designated to drive, take a taxi or bus.
+Pay a neighbors kid, go as a group with one person designated to drive, take a taxi or bus or Uber or Lyft.
 Revere Beer, but do so responsibly.

 Bring along a small bag or wear pants or shorts with ample pockets.
 Festivals are notorious for giving out swag and if its a beer or brewer you like, then it would be nice to have something to remember the beer by.